 First, you can backup your onboard GPS Data Files by copying them to the MMC.
 Since the MMC is removable (like a floppy disk or a cassette tape), you can store these GPS Data Files on a personal computer equipped with an MMC card reader.
 (Or store them on a pocketful of MMCs, if you don't have a computer.)
 Our MapCreate mapping software can save, edit or create its own GPS Data Files, which can be copied to the MMC and then loaded from the MMC into the unit's memory.
-(NOTE: No matter where they come from, GPS Data Files must be loaded from the MMC into memory before the unit can use them.)
+(NOTE: No matter where they come from, GPS Data Files must be loaded from the MMC into memory before the GlobalMap 3500C can use them.)

 The other key GPS use for MMCs is storage of special high-detail, custom maps, which you can produce on your computer with our MapCreate software.
 These MapCreate custom maps contain much greater detail than the basic background map.
-These Custom Map Files (file format \.lcm) can also be shared between other Lowrance GPS or sonar/GPS units and personal computers.
-(For example, the exact same MMC, custom map files and GPS data files can be used interchangeably between your gimbal-mounted GlobalMap 3300C and the hand-held iFINDER® GPS receiver.)
+These Custom Map Files (file format \.lcm) can also be shared between Lowrance GPS or sonar/GPS units and personal computers.
+This unit automatically reads Custom Map Files directly from the MMC or SDC.
+To use a custom map, all you need to do is slide an MMC containing a map into the GlobalMap 3500C.